 You are a picture of health.

 Think of what being healthy looks like for you.
-It could include items from the previous paragraph.
-It could include other items as well.
-This is where you start applying the health mindset and putting it into practice.
-Now and for the rest of your life.
+It could include items from the previous paragraph and other things as well.
+This is where you start applying the health mindset and implementing it now and for the rest of your life.

 If you can see yourself as healthy, then you are healthy.
-It really can be as simple as that.
+It really can be that simple.
 Here is where you solve the root cause of sickness.